-The Leukaemia Foundation is dedicated to improving the survival and quality of life of children and young adults diagnosed with a blood cancer.
-Blood cancers account for more than 50% of all childhood cancers.
+The Leukaemia Foundation is dedicated to improving both the survival and quality of life of children and adolescents affected by a blood cancer diagnosis.